qooxdoo/qooxdoo/docs/core/defining_properties.md

 constructor.
 This can still be done, although it only makes sense when the property values are dependent on arguments provided to the constructor at instantiation time.

-You could set the init value of the property in the constructor of the class.
-This is only recommended for cases where a declaration of an init value as explained above is not sufficient.

 Using an initializing function `this.initMyProperty(value)` in the constructor would allow you to assign complex non-primitive types (so-called "reference types" like `Array`, `Object`) that should not be shared among instances, but be